corewar/corewar.io/README.md

-# Coreware
+# Corewar

-HTML5 & javascript implementation of the classic game [corewar](https://en.wikipedia.org/wiki/Core_War)
+Typescript / Javascript implementation of the classic game [corewar](https://en.wikipedia.org/wiki/Core_War)

-Currently this project contains a redcode parser and core simulator
+Currently this project contains a redcode parser and core simulator.

-In future we hope to include a corewar IDE with debugger, an interactive core simulation and a number of hills
+In future we hope to include a corewar IDE with debugger, an interactive core simulation and a number of hills.
+The UI will be provided from this project https://github.com/gareththegeek/corewar-ui

 ## Getting Started

+This project is published to NPM where it is intended to be used as a dependency for UI based projects who wish to use the corewar parser and simulator functionality.

+To add it to your UI project, `npm install corewar` and then consume it via an import / require:

+`import { corewar } from 'corewar';`

+The corewar variable will initialise a new instance of the Api class ready for use.

+## API

+At the moment, the API exposed is still in flux, we anticipate the following endpoints.

+### parse(document: string, options?: IParseOptions): IParseResult

+Parse a redcode document and return an IParse result which consists of the tokenised program and any associated messages.

+### initialiseSimulator(standardId: number, parseResult: IParseResult)

+Setup the simulator for a specific standard and parseResult (parsed redcode)

+### step()

+Step the simulator forward one cycle

+### run()

-Clone the repo, `npm install` to get the dependencies.
+Run the simulator to the end of the match

-You may need `webpack-dev-server` installed globally if you don't have it already.

-Run `npm start` to fire up the dev server and navigate to `http://localhost:8080/corewar`
+## Events

+Beyond the main API, we envisage access to the Core object being provided via event subscription.
+These events have not yet been decided upon or setup.

 ## Testing